oneeve8/kobble-data/content/Introduction2.md

 Welcome to the Catholic Place, where you can study the Catholic Faith and create beautiful content similar to what you see here.

-You can instantly view archived literary works (including those written by the Doctors and Saints of the Catholic Church), and much more.
-Create your own studies, research papers, or simply take notes and share your knowledge with others.

 ### Based on Kobble
 The Catholic Place is based on [Kobble](https://kobble.io) making it easier than ever to research, take notes, write articles and reference historical literature.
 The Catholic Place will become your favorite place - where everything you are interested in is organized in one place ... just the way you like it.